 Early and late-season foliage is produced.
 Early pitchers in spring represent narrower versions of the late-season ones.
 Late-season traps have a more pronounced color contrast, heavier veining, and bear deeper, darker reds with much larger hoods.
 They are also broader, with more girth in the throat just below the mouth.

-Red Hood Sarracenia alata are botanically known as S. alata v. rubrioperculata.
+Red Hood Sarracenia alata is botanically known as S. alata v. rubrioperculata.

 Plants You Receive